Warranty & Service··19 min read

 How Warranty Analytics Feeds the Product Lifecycle

-Compliance: The right-to-repair landscape is reshaping warranty obligations across the EU, UK, and increasingly US state markets.
-These regulations create new data retention and reporting requirements — specifically around parts availability, repair network documentation, and extended warranty obligations by product category.
-Brands that have invested in warranty data infrastructure are materially better positioned to demonstrate compliance and respond to regulatory audits.
-Brands running on spreadsheet exports are not.
+Compliance: The right-to-repair landscape is reshaping warranty obligations across the EU, UK, and US state markets, with new data retention and reporting requirements around parts availability and extended warranty obligations by product category.
+The European Commission's Ecodesign for Sustainable Products Regulation (ESPR) adds Digital Product Passport requirements that mandate warranty history be accessible via product identifiers from 2026 across an expanding range of categories.
+Brands with structured claim data are positioned to comply.
+Brands running on spreadsheet exports will find retrofitting significantly more expensive.

 UK Consumer Rights Note